HL7/fhir-udap-security-ig/input/pagecontent/consumer.md

 The maximum lifetime for an Authentication Token **SHALL** be 5 minutes, i.e. the value of `exp` minus the value of `iat` **SHALL NOT** exceed 300 seconds.
 The Authorization Server **MAY** ignore any unrecognized claims in the Authentication Token.
 The Authentication Token **SHALL** be signed and serialized using the JSON compact serialization method.

 <div class="stu-note" markdown="1">
-1. This guide does not currently constrain the URI scheme used to identify clients in the `iss` claim of the Authentication Token.
-The `https` scheme is used to identify FHIR servers, and can generally also be used for clients.
-However, other URI schemes can be used by communities where client app operators are not well represented by unique URLs.
-Communities supporting emerging concepts such as decentralized identifiers to represent client app operators may also consider using the `did` scheme for issuers of UDAP assertions.
 1. For client and servers that also support the SMART App Launch IG v2: the SMART IG requires the `iss` claim in the Authentication Token to be identical to the `sub` claim, whereas this guide requires the `iss` claim to list a unique URI as described in the table above.
 A server can differentiate which workflow was requested by the client (UDAP or SMART) by the presence or absence of the `udap` parameter in the token request, as per Section 4.2.2 below.
 </div>